 The line will use primarily steel single pole structures that will be about 80-feet tall.
 Structures will be built within a 50-foot right-of-way corridor, adjacent to the existing line.
 AEP Ohio anticipates completion of this project in summer 2020.
 Early estimates show this is an approximate $11 million investment.

-AEP Ohio announced a proposed route for the Peebles-Rarden 69 kV Transmission Line Project in January.
-The company's right-of-way contractor, Contract Land Staff, will continue to contact affected landowners to discuss upcoming project activities.
-Construction is scheduled to begin fall 2018.
+The company announced a proposed route for the Peebles-Rarden 69 kV Transmission Line Project in January 2018.
+Construction is underway on the 8-mile transmission line.
+The company's right-of-way contractor, Contract Land Staff, will continue to communicate with landowners to discuss upcoming project activities.

 AEP Ohio will build new steel monopole structures that will be about 80-feet tall.
 The structures will be located in an approximate 50-foot wide right-of-way corridor.